nucypher/fileverse-agents/README.md

 #### Configuration & Setup

-**Networks**: TACo operations run on Polygon networks (Amoy for testnet, Mainnet for production), but access conditions can be evaluated on any supported blockchain (Ethereum, Sepolia, etc.).
+**Networks**: TACo operations run on Polygon networks (testnet: Amoy, production: Polygon Mainnet).
+Access conditions can be evaluated and (in)validated on any supported blockchain or L2 (Ethereum, Sepolia, etc.).

 **Getting Started**: See the [TACo documentation](https://docs.taco.build/for-developers/get-started-with-tac) for supported domains, ritual IDs, and network details.